CPR IN THE INFANT

 CPR is used to maintain blood flow through the body in the event of cardiac arrest.
 This has a dual function, it provides oxygen to vital tissues such as the brain, which rapidly dies without oxygen and increases the preload reaching the right side of the heart which stimulates it to resume beating.

 Infants have different needs than adults, they have a dramatically higher healthy respiratory rate and heart rate.
-Balancing these needs is the reason why the recommendations for CPR in infants differs from that of adults and children.
+Balancing these needs is the reason why the recommendations for CPR in infants differ from that of adults and children.

 Remember, Scene safety is paramount in all situations, even a cardiac arrest.
 Ensure that you and your team is safe prior to attempt any rescue!